Isenburg-Birstein

 Isenburg-Birstein was the name of two German historical states centred on Birstein in southeastern Hesse, Germany.

+History

 The first "Isenburg-Birstein" was a County and was created as a partition of Isenburg-Büdingen-Birstein in 1628.
 It was merged into Isenburg-Offenbach in 1664.

 The second "Isenburg-Birstein" was a Principality, created as a partition of Isenburg-Offenbach in 1711.
 It was renamed the "Principality of Isenburg" in 1806.